abhi3700/eosio_tropium_contracts/tropiumstake/ReadMe.md

 # Stake Contract
+* A doctor registers by giving NPI no.
+* An admin
 * Patient stakes "5000 TRPM" tokens to get rehab from doctor.
 * The assigned doctor `startrehab` & set the lock period of 30 days.
 * The Dr. can `endrehab` by setting the status as "cured" or "caught".
 * If cured, then Dr. gets 5% & remaining is returned back to the patient.
 * Else if caught, then Dr. gets 100% tokens & the patient loses entirely.
+* A doctor can be removed from the admins list when the no. is 5

 ## Compile
 ```console